linux-system-roles/ha_cluster/README.md

 ## Limitations

+* Supported OS: RHEL 8.3+, Fedora 31+
+* The role expects High-Availability Add-on repositories to be enabled on systems running RHEL.
 * The role replaces the configuration of HA Cluster on specified nodes.
 Any settings not specified in the role variables will be lost.
 * For now, the role is only capable of configuring a basic corosync cluster.